-Parameters callback (callable) - User-supplied function that is called by the engine anytime there is work to be done.
+Parameters callback (callable) - User-supplied function that is called by the engine any-time there is work to be done.
 It must have this signature:

 '''

-callback(frames:int) -> int
+callback(frames: int) -> None

 '''

 The argument frames specifies the number of frames that have to be processed in the current audio block.
 It will be the same number as blocksize and it will be a power of two.
-The callback must return zero on success (if callback shall be called again for the next audio block) and non-zero on error (if callback shall not be called again).
-You can use the module constants CALL_AGAIN and STOP_CALLING, respectively.